Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Model and main results

-with $\psi_0^\epsilon\rightharpoonup \psi_0$ as $\epsilon\to 0$.
-Then writing $\psi^\epsilon$ for the solution to~(\ref{mollified equation}) on $[0,T]\times \IR^d$ with initial condition $\psi_0^\epsilon$, $\psi^\epsilon\rightharpoonup \psi$ as $\epsilon\to 0$ where $\psi\in L_t^2(H^1)\cap C_t(L^1)$, $\int \psi|\log \psi| dx<\infty$, and $\psi$ solves~(\ref{PME}) on $[0,T]\times \IR^d$. \end{proposition} The example that we have in mind for the kernel $\rho_\gamma$ is a Gaussian kernel.
-For the proof, see Section~\ref{sec:pme}. \begin{remark} Although it seems hard to formulate an all-encompassing result, Propositions~\ref{prop:nonlocal_to_local} and~\ref{nonlocalPME to PME} are by no means exhaustive.
+The example that we have in mind for the kernel $\rho_\gamma$ is a Gaussian kernel.
+For the proof, see Section~\ref{sec:pme}.

+\begin{remark} Although it seems hard to formulate an all-encompassing result, Propositions~\ref{prop:nonlocal_to_local} and~\ref{nonlocalPME to PME} are by no means exhaustive.
 When the scaling limit is deterministic, one can expect analogous results under rather general conditions.
 However, when the limit points are stochastic, they resemble ``nonlinear superprocesses'' and so one cannot expect a density with respect to Lebesgue measure in $d\geq 2$.
 It is then not reasonable to expect to be able to make sense of the limit if we scale the kernels in this way.
-Moreover, in one dimension, where the classical superprocess does have a density with respect to Lebesgue measure, the form of~(\ref{eqn:limiting_mgale_problem}) suggests that even if one can remove the local averaging from $\gamma$, it will be necessary to retain averaging of $r$ in order to obtain a well-defined limit. \end{remark}
+Moreover, in one dimension, where the classical superprocess does have a density with respect to Lebesgue measure, the form of~(\ref{eqn:limiting_mgale_problem}) suggests that even if one can remove the local averaging from $\gamma$, it will be necessary \revpoint{1}{14} to retain averaging of $r$ in order to obtain a well-defined limit (since otherwise the term $\DG(f(\cdot)r(\cdot,\eta))(x)$ may not be well-defined). \end{remark}

 \paragraph{One-step convergence to PDE:} Theorem \ref{thm:nonlocal_convergence}, combined with Proposition \ref{prop:nonlocal_to_local} or~\ref{nonlocalPME to PME} implies that we can take the limit $N \to \infty$ followed by the limit $\epsilon \to 0$ to obtain solutions to the PDE \eqref{localPDE}.
 However, it is of substantial interest to know whether we can take those two limits simultaneously.
 The general case seems difficult, but we prove such ``diagonal'' convergence in the following situation.
 The proof is provided in Section~\ref{subsec:one step convergence proof}.